chumaky/docker-images/README.md

 But there is no guarantee that it will cleanup everything.
 Hence, added size is not 100% consist of actual compiled FDW binaries.

+Starting from 17th Postgres version there is multi-stage build introduced for docker files.
+Now, FDW compilation is happening in the first stage and only binaries are copied to the final image.
+This allows greatly reduce the final image size.
+Now it differs only by the size of the FDW binaries themselves.
+For example, `postgres_mysql_fdw` image size is only 3 MB bigger than the official `postgres` image.

 The FDW images that blows up in size the most are `postgres_jdbc_fdw` and `postgres_oracle_fdw`.
 The `postgres_jdbc_fdw` image requires JRE to be installed.
 This is the main reason for the size increase.